Experienced Child Custody Attorneys in South Carolina

-Grandparents Rights
+- Grandparents Rights

 What If Parents Cannot Agree on Any Aspect of Child Custody in South Carolina?

 Sometimes, high-conflict divorces make agreeing on any aspect of child custody in South Carolina seemingly impossible.

-Whether it is one or both parents’ personality to be adversarial and to want to be the one who “wins,” or if the conflict has erupted from the cause of the marriage’s dissolution including common high conflict issues like adultery or drug use it can produce strong negative emotions like blame, guilt, and resentment, that keeps couples from reaching timely resolutions in child custody disputes in South Carolina.
+Whether it is one or both parents’ personalities to be adversarial and to want to be the one who “wins,” or if the conflict has erupted from the cause of the marriage’s dissolution including common high conflict issues like adultery or drug use it can produce strong negative emotions like blame, guilt, and resentment, that keeps couples from reaching timely resolutions in child custody disputes in South Carolina.

 When this is the case, our child custody attorneys in South Carolina reiterate to both parents that high-conflict divorces are damaging to the psychological and emotional well-being of the children.

 Often, when parents are busy fighting over who is to blame for the divorce, and the resulting consequences, the best interests of the kids get lost in the shuffle.